-Trump Chief of Staff Mark Meadows Infected With Coronavirus
+Trump Aides Frustrated After Meadows’s Silence on Infection

 Trump’s handling of the pandemic has been rated poorly by most Americans in public opinion surveys, and is seen as a major reason he’s poised to lose re-election to Biden.

-More than 126,000 people in the U.S. were infected by the novel coronavirus on Friday, according to data compiled by Bloomberg, a record.
+Nearly 127,000 people in the U.S. were infected by the novel coronavirus on Friday, according to data compiled by Bloomberg, a record.
 About 9.7 million Americans have contracted the virus and at least 236,000 have died.

-(Updates with other White House aides infected starting in fourth paragraph)
+(Updates with fifth aide infected in 10th paragraph)

 For more articles like this, please visit us at bloomberg.com